plus3it/watchmaker/docs/findings/el9.md

   .. _Enable Certmap in SSSD: #enable-certmap-in-sssd
   .. _OS library files must have mode 755 or less permissive: #os-library-files-must-have-mode-755-or-less-permissive
   .. _The OS must require authentication to access single-user mode: #the-os-must-require-authentication-to-access-single-user-mode
+  .. _The OS The OS must elevate the SELinux context when an administrator calls the sudo command: #the-os-the-os-must-elevate-the-selinux-context-when-an-administrator-calls-the-sudo-command

   +-----------------------------------------------------------------------------------------------------------------------------+--------------------------------------------------+
   | Finding Summary                                                                                                             | Finding Identifiers                              |